oscarbenjamin/blog/_sources/wip/data-structures-1/index.rst.txt

 data structure for differentiation because the choice of data structure is encoded in the classes.
 What we need is a design that separates the specification of expression heads from the choice of data structure so that we can switch to different data structures for different operations.
+That means not using classes for expression heads.

 Different kinds of data structure